 - 5.40 In circumstances where firms choose to increase the permitted ratio of fixed to variable remuneration, the PRA considers all percentage thresholds referred to in Remuneration 15.11(5) should be calculated by reference to the shares or other ownership rights in the firm.
-This, in turn, should be taken to mean the voting rights capable of being cast on the relevant resolution, and which attach to the shares or ownership rights. - 5.41 The 75% threshold which applies when fewer than 50% of shares are represented in the vote, and the 66% threshold which applies when at least 50% of shares are represented, are percentages of the share or ownership voting rights represented, and not of the firm's whole issued share capital or ownership rights. - 5.42 The concept of shares or ownership rights being 'represented' is not clearly defined for these purposes in EU or UK law and may depend on the legal nature of the firm in question. - (i) In order to be clear what proportion of the share/ownership rights is 'represented' as required by CRD Art.
-94(1)(g)(ii) Remuneration 15.11(5), the PRA expects a poll vote to take place at the relevant shareholder meeting, even if the outcome of such a vote may appear obvious from a show of hands and/or any proxies received.
+This, in turn, should be taken to mean the voting rights capable of being cast on the relevant resolution, and which attach to the shares or ownership rights. - 5.41 The 75% threshold which applies when fewer than 50% of shares are represented in the vote, and the 66% threshold which applies when at least 50% of shares are represented, are percentages of the share or ownership voting rights represented, and not of the firm's whole issued share capital or ownership rights. - 5.42 The concept of shares or ownership rights being 'represented' is not clearly defined for these purposes in UK law and may depend on the legal nature of the firm in question. - (i) In order to be clear what proportion of the share/ownership rights is 'represented' as required by Remuneration 15.11(5), the PRA expects a poll vote to take place at the relevant shareholder meeting, even if the outcome of such a vote may appear obvious from a show of hands and/or any proxies received. - (ii) The PRA has not ascribed a specific meaning to the word 'represented'.
+The PRA expects firms to consider what will constitute being represented for the purpose of this vote, within the range of meanings that the word 'represented' could reasonably carry. - (iii) The PRA expects firms to make clear to shareholders how each voting decision (voting for or against, sending a proxy, abstaining, attending but not voting etc.) will be treated for the purpose of being represented.

-- (ii) The PRA has not ascribed a specific meaning to the word 'represented'.
-The PRA expects firms to consider what will constitute being represented for the purpose of this vote, within the range of meanings that the word 'represented' could reasonably carry. - (iii) The PRA expects firms to make clear to shareholders how each voting decision (voting for or against, sending a proxy, abstaining, attending but not voting etc.) will be treated for the purpose of being represented. - (iv) It is prudent to proceed on the basis that the meaning of being 'represented' is the same for the threshold test (ie the 50% test) as for the majority test (ie the 66% or 75% test), even if other interpretations are possible. - 5.43 In line with Remuneration 15.11(4), staff who are directly concerned by the higher maximum levels of variable remuneration are not permitted to exercise any voting rights they may have.
+5.43 In line with Remuneration 15.11(4), staff who are directly concerned by the higher maximum levels of variable remuneration are not permitted to exercise any voting rights they may have.
 Accordingly, their voting rights should be disregarded when calculating the percentages.